 - Are you working towards creating a brand?

 If you answered yes to any of these, then it is likely that you are in business and will need to register as an Etsy seller with HMRC.

-The quickest and easiest way to register your shop is to apply to be self-employed with HMRC.
-You’ll need to do this once your income (not profit) goes over £1,000 during a tax year (6th April to 5th April).
+The quickest and easiest way to register your shop is to register as self-employed with HMRC.
 You’ll need to make sure you’ve registered by the 5th October following the end of the tax year that you started your business or you went over the £1,000 threshold.
 So if you set up your Etsy shop on 1 January 2021 you’ll need to register with HMRC by 5th October 2021.

-There are other business structures out there including:
+There are other business structures other than going self-employed, including:

 - Limited Company

 Depending on how much you make as an Etsy seller and whether you have a business partner, these may offer you better tax savings depending on your earnings, but they often carry more reporting responsibilities meaning you need to engage an accountant.

 For the rest of this guide, I’ll assume that you are registered as self-employed.

 3. How Much Tax Do You Pay as an Etsy Seller?